sandivsv/Sandivsv/README.md

 ### 🧠 Currently Focused On
 - Building **product-focused frontend applications** using Vue.js + TypeScript
-- Improving **performance, scalability, and code maintainability**
+- Improving **performance, scalability, and maintainability**
-- Writing clean, readable, production-ready frontend code
+- Expanding into **full-stack development with Node.js and Express**, including REST API design and backend integration

 ---

 ### 🤝 Open To
 - Frontend / Product Engineering roles
-- Vue.js-based product development
+- Full-stack growth opportunities (Node.js + Vue.js)
-- Collaboration on meaningful web products
+- Collaboration on meaningful, scalable web products

 📫 Connect with me on **[LinkedIn](https://in.linkedin.com/in/sandivsv/)**